doombubbles/paths-plus-plus/README.md

 Toggle "Balanced Mode" to switch from being still only able get up to 5 upgrades in any one path and 2 in another, vs getting all vanilla upgrades you normally can as well as any/all available Paths++ upgrades.

-Toggling off Balanced Mod can also function well with Ultimate Crosspathing (assuming the Mod Creators were keeping it in mind while coding).
+Toggling off Balanced Mode can also function well with Ultimate Crosspathing, allowing you to get 5/5/5/5/... towers (assuming the Mod Creators were keeping it in mind while coding).

 ## Mods